alihijazy/Predictive-Model-for-Early-Adoption-of-Pets-within-the-First-Month-on-Petfinder/.ipynb_checkpoints/Readme-checkpoint.md

 4. **Tuned Logistic Regression:** To further optimize our results, the Logistic Regression model underwent hyperparameter tuning, ensuring peak accuracy in predictions.

-5. **Feature Importance Evaluation:** After tuning both models, I evaluated the feature importance for each.
-By identifying and cross-referencing the significant features from both models, I extracted the common influential features.
+5. **Feature Importance Evaluation:** I picked the best model of the 4, which is the tuned Decision tree, and checked the feature importance.

-6. **Refined Model with Selected Features:** Leveraging these common important features, I trained a more streamlined model.
-The objective was to maintain, if not improve, the accuracy of predictions while utilizing fewer columns.
-This approach not only boosts model efficiency but also reduces processing time and computational powerequirements.
+6. **Refined Model with Selected Features:** I piched the top 10 features from the tuned Decision tree model and trained a refined model with only these 10 features. the results were very similar to those of the tuned model, using only 10 columns instead of 24.
+This might not make a big difference on the processing time for this model, but for a bigger data it will save a lot of processing power and time.

 ### Evaluation Metric: